kmagusiak/odoo-docker/README.md

 ## Running and tests

-Additionally to the `odoo` command which is set up to start the instance with the generated configuration, there are other commands available.
+Additionally to the `odoo-bin` command which is set up to start the instance with the generated configuration, there are other commands available.

 - `odoo-update` installs or updates a list of modules
-- `odoo-test` (re)creates a new database and runs odoo tests
+- `odoo-test` (re)creates a new database and runs Odoo tests
 - `odoo-getaddons.py` lists addon paths or addons with `-m`

 You can use [click-odoo-contrib] to backup, restore, copy databases and